capacitor-community/intune/website/docs/ios-installation.md

 ## 0. Before starting

-Note that version 2.x of `@ionic-enterprise/intune` requires Xcode 13 and is necessary for targeting iOS 15.
-For Xcode 12, use 1.x
+Note that version 6.x of `@ionic-enterprise/intune` requires a deployment target of iOS 14 or higher and requires Xcode 15+.

 ## 1. Add Frameworks